 Many new cars on the road today are loaded with advanced safety systems that can “see” what’s around you, exposing blind spots and nearby hazards.
 Featuring radar, LiDAR and camera technology, these cars automatically steer and brake you to safety if you’re slow or unable to react.

-V2X complements other existing ADAS technology, allowing your car to “see” even further than what’s nearby, around curves, around other vehicles, through the dense urban environment, and even up to a mile away.
+V2X complements other existing ADAS technology, allowing your car to “see” even further than what’s nearby around curves, other vehicles, through the dense urban environment at up to a mile away.

 Just last week, a growing ecosystem of supporters for Cooperative Intelligent Transport Systems (C-ITS) signed a statement of support for WiFi-based V2X with the primary goal: increase road safety and decrease congestion.
 C-ITS includes wireless technology for connected vehicles, road infrastructure, pedestrians, bicyclists, motorcyclists, agriculture machinery and railway equipment that share and use information for coordinating their actions in public spaces.
 Read more about the statement and the growing list of supporters: C-ITS deployment takes off, increasing road safety and decreasing congestion.